AnatolyUss/FromMySqlToPostgreSql/README.md

  should be put in one single file, which can be in either "xml" or "json" format.</li>
 <li>
-   Ability to transfer only data.
+   Ability to transfer only a data (in case of an existing database).
 </li>
 </ul>